DecisionsDev/odm-tools-dc-xom-extractor/README.md

-Generating a RuleApp on disk, for example, to be able to publish it to a binary artifact repository such as Nexus, Artifactory or Code Station, can easily be achieved through the `IlrDeploymentFacility` of Decision Center, by using the `deployDSRuleAppArchive` as documented here: https://www.ibm.com/support/knowledgecenter/SSQP76_8.8.1/com.ibm.odm.dcenter.ref.dc/html/api/html/ilog/rules/teamserver/model/IlrDeploymentFacility.html and as demonstrated in the [odm-dc-tools-ruleapp-extractor sample](https://git.ng.bluemix.net/guilhem.molines/odm-tools-dc-ruleapp-extractor)
+Generating a RuleApp on disk, for example, to be able to publish it to a binary artifact repository such as Nexus, Artifactory or Code Station, can easily be achieved through the `IlrDeploymentFacility` of Decision Center, by using the `deployDSRuleAppArchive` as documented here: https://www.ibm.com/support/knowledgecenter/SSQP76_8.8.1/com.ibm.odm.dcenter.ref.dc/html/api/html/ilog/rules/teamserver/model/IlrDeploymentFacility.html and as demonstrated in the [odm-dc-tools-ruleapp-extractor](https://github.com/ODMDev/odm-tools-dc-ruleapp-extractor) sample.

 However, downloading a copy of the XOM that was used to generate said RuleApp requires using several APIs in sequence.
 This asset shows how to achieve this.